node-loaders/loaders/workspaces/esbuild/README.md

 When using in combination with others @node-loaders modules make sure to use [@node-loaders/auto](https://github.com/node-loaders/loaders/tree/main/workspaces/auto#node-loadersauto) for better interoperability.

+## ESM/strict mode

+Native ECMAScript support requires imports with extensions, while commonjs files allows directory imports and extensionless files.

+To match this behaviour, use:

+- `@node-loaders/esbuild/strict` for esm with strict extension imports with loose require support.
+- `@node-loaders/esbuild/esm` for esm with strict extension imports without require support.

+No strict support export is provided for node14 by default.

 ### Node 14

 For Node 14 compatibility use the node14 exported path `@node-loaders/esbuild/node14`.